influx6/relay/readme.md

     home := relay.NewController("/home")
     app.Bind(home)

     //the internal router allows the specification of
-    //methods to handle as a list of space seperated values app.Add("get head delete","/jails",func(res http.ResponseWriter,req *http.Request,params relay.Collector){
+    //request methods to handle  for this route as a list of space seperated values app.Add("get head delete","/jails",func(res http.ResponseWriter,req *http.Request,params relay.Collector){
       //handle the request and response
     })